DSpace-Labs/DSpace-Docker-Images/documentation/run.DSpace7Entities.md

 ### Ingest the Entities Test Dataset and Start DSpace 7 (localhost setup)

+_These instructions describe how to run DSpace in Docker on your local PC, Mac or Linux desktop.
+This is the most common deployment option.
+This option is suitable for personal testing of DSpace._

 To run the __DSpace 7 Preview Release__ images.
 ```shell
 docker-compose -p d7 -f docker-compose.yml -f d7.override.yml -f d7.preview.yml -f load.entities.yml pull